parkr/ebooks/README.md

 # Ebooks

-TODO: Write a gem description
+Generate your own horse_ebooks by @busterbenson and compiled as a gem by @parkr

 ## Installation